EL-BID/pavimentados/README.md

  - loc: A file in GPRRA format
  - csv: A gps file with the gps information in columns and rows.

-Once these elements are imported, the processor is instantiated as follows
+Once these elements are imported, the processor is instantiated as follows:

 ```
 models_path = Path("../models/artifacts")  # Path to downloaded model